jrottinghuis/mens-erger-je-niet/README.md

 2. Playback Speed.
 This is where you can configure how fast the game will proceed in "Play" mode.
 Once the game is paused, you can proceed one step at a time.
 3. Show Position Numbers.
 This toggles the numbers on the board.
 This can be useful for debugging, or for learning the game.
 4. Strategies.
 This window allows users to select the strategies they want each player to use.
-By default the blue player in the bottom left is configured to be the "ManualStrategy" which allows the user to select a move by clicking on the board.
+By default, the blue player in the bottom left is configured to be the "ManualStrategy" which allows the user to select a move by clicking on the board.
 By mousing-over the "B" in each players home area, the user can see the strategy that is currently configured for that player.

 <img